GoogleCloudPlatform/compute-migration-scripts/instances-to-stateful-mig/README.md

    3. Create an instance in the MIG based on the instance template from point 1, and include the cloned disks from the source instance.
 4. Print commands for cleaning up the source instances after you have verified that the stateful MIG serves your needs.

-Note that the script leaves all standalone VMs intact, for easy reverting if the MIG doesn't work as expected.
+Note that the script leaves all standalone VMs stopped with their disks intact, for easy reverting if the MIG doesn't work as expected.
-This determines additional costs, for the following reasons:
+This results in additional costs, for the following reasons:

-1. The script doesn't detach the original disks.
+1. The script doesn't detatch or delete the original disks.
 2. The script creates images from existing disks.

 ## Limitations